martynas199/EliteBooker-frontend/SEO_IMPLEMENTATION_GUIDE.md

 3. **Blog/Articles:** (Recommended for SEO)

    - "Ultimate Guide to Permanent Makeup in Huntingdon"
-   - "How to Choose the Right Beautician"
+   - "How to Choose the Right Specialist"
    - "Brows & Lashes Care Tips"
    - "Beauty Trends 2025 in Cambridgeshire"